 The 21st century has brought about the rise of Offsite Construction, as the benefits of this method continue to grow as does its share of the industry.

 This is the prefabrication, modularisation and standardisation of construction processes which is done in a controlled factory setting or more simply put, refers to structures or components which have been built at a different location to where they will end up.

 There are several areas of offsite construction, these include:

 Often used in residential and light commercial construction, structural insulated panels (SIPs) are a high-performance building system consisting of an insulated foam, which is sandwiched between two structural facings.

-SIPs are manufactured in factory settings and can be made to fit almost any building design and is a strong, energy efficient and cost-effective solution.
+SIPs are manufactured in factory settings and can be made to fit almost any building design and are a strong, energy-efficient and cost-effective solution.

 Pre-Assembled Building Components

-Modular construction, although becoming a trend in recent times first originated in the 1600’s with the first reported modular building being that of a colonial American fisherman who moved from England and wanted a building built with English construction method.
+Modular, although becoming a trend in recent times first originated in the 1600’s with the first reported modular building being that of a colonial American fisherman who moved from England and wanted a building built with English construction methods.
 The solution was to have a disassembled home shipped by boat across the Atlantic Ocean.
 Modular construction then become more prominent in the 1800’s and today is an area which has huge potential.

 A study by AMA Research suggests prefabricated volumetric building systems will grow by 14% between 2020 and 2024.

 This involves creating whole or parts of a building offsite before transporting to the location of the site.
 The same materials are used, and the buildings are built to the same codes and standards as conventional construction.